supercid/techdocs-wiki-tmp/Sending-email-addresses-to-Nosto.md

 ## Collecting email addresses from a form field

-If your website has a form field that accepts email address, you can capture email addresses using our JS API.
-Here's a small example on how to accomplish that:
+If your website has a form field that accepts email address, you can [collect customer information using our JS API](https://developer.nosto.com/?javascript#sending-customer-information).
+A more simplified way would be to add the class `nosto_email_capture` to any email field on the page whose addresses need to be captured.
+Having done that, include the following snippet into your site.

+The script below binds every `input` field with the class `nosto_email_capture` and submits the collected information to Nosto when the parent form is submitted.

 ```javascript
 jQuery("form input.nosto_email_capture").each(function(idx, input) {